khudgins/documentation/automation/deployment_configuration/tier.rst

    Data Source, Edit

 A data source is tied only to database services.
-Data sources are database backup files such as a datasource.sql file that have been uploaded to enStratus for use in deployments via Automation > Data Sources.
+Data sources are database backup files such as a datasource.sql file that have been uploaded to Enstratius for use in deployments via Automation > Data Sources.

 The figure above displays the data source configuration for a MySQL service.
 The available